dietercastel/SAE/README.md

 1. Run `npm install -g grunt-cli` (Installs grunt cli tools globally).
 2. In your project directory run `npm install grunt --save-dev` (Installs the grunt task runner locally and saves it as a development dependency).
 3. In your project directory run `npm install grunt-csp-express --save-dev` (Installs the grunt-csp-express tool locally and again saves it as a development dependency).
-4. In your project directory create a file called `Gruntfile.js` and paste the basic Gruntfil.js below in it.
+4. In your project directory create a file called `Gruntfile.js` and paste the basic Gruntfile.js below in it.
 5. In your project directory run `grunt makecsp`.
-This will scan your directory for rules to use as csp and place a file called `csp.json` in your project directory that can instantly be used as CSP with Sec-Angular-Express.
+This will scan your directory for rules to use as CSP and place a file called `csp.json` in your project directory that can instantly be used as CSP with Sec-Angular-Express.

 Basic Gruntfile.js:
 ```JavaScript